elinatomson/real-time-forum-typing-in-progress/README.md

 # forum

 ## How to use
-Type in your terminal: go run main.go
+Type in your terminal: go run .
 In the Windows Security alert cklick "Allow access" Open http://localhost:8080
 To stop the server, click Ctrl + C in your terminal